jrkaupert/cs-webdev-notes/YDKJS/this-and-object-prototypes/appendixA.md

 how to bind it, but sometiems you might have to manually take care of it to get it right

 ## Static > Dynamic? ##
+`class` makes things in JS static, defined at class definition.
+JS is dynamic by nature, however, so it's taking away some of the power of the language while simultaneously making things less clear.

+`class` doesn't really fix the class and inheritance design pattern in JavaScript, and actually makes things worse in some ways.

 [Table of Contents](_toc.md)